rtmrtmrtmrtm/fate/README.md

 To run:

 ```
-  ./fate -card CARD CHAN -out CARD CHAN
+  ./fate -c MYCALL MYGRID -card CARD CHAN -out CARD CHAN
 ```

 To find the numbers of sound cards, run fate -list.
-If you don't want to transmit, omit the -out.
+If you don't want to transmit, omit the -c and -out.
 If you need to toggle DTR on a serial line to transmit, try the -dtr argument.

 You should see something like this in your terminal window: